KrishBharadwaj5678/HandTrackPy/README.md

 # ✋ HandTrackPy

 HandTrackPy is a Python script that uses computer vision to detect and track hands in real-time.
-This project leverages OpenCV and MediaPipe to provide efficient and accurate hand tracking for various applications like gesture recognition, virtual controls, and more.
+This project leverages OpenCV and MediaPipe to provide efficient and accurate hand tracking.

 ![Hand Tracking](https://github.com/KrishBharadwaj5678/HandTrackPy/blob/main/HandTracking.png?raw=true)